graylewis/GPT-AA/README.md

     * -q="Answer to be graded" or --query="Answer to be graded" This argument provides an answer to be graded against the configuration file's examples. e.g. >> python index.py --query="This is the answer to be graded"

+# Technical Advancements

+This section will aim to clarify which pieces of GPT-AA can be considered advancements in terms of interacting with GPT-3.

+1. Testing - GPT-AA is the result of hundreds of iterations of formats and approaches that ultimately taught us valuable lessons about which situations GPT-3 can operate most effectively as a classifier.
+For example, several approaches to actually inputting and outputting examples to GPT-3 were used before the on-site classification set approach was settled upon.
+    * Other criterion we identified as important include:
+      * The range of labels (scores) being considered; A scale of 1-10 strikes a balance between flexibility and introduction of noise through the consideration of too many potential labels.
+      * The inclusion/non-inclusion of the question being answered; while GPT-3 demonstrates impressive results WITHOUT examples (only based on the question), we found that including the question when examples were considered tended to lead to less accurate results.
+2. Ease of Use & Flexibility - While most applications built with the GPT-3 API are focused on creating tools for completely non-technical people, we wanted to build a certain level of flexibility into the tool while still providing intuitive tools for bridging the gap between technical and non-technical users.
+An example of this flexibility is the intentional decision to avoid the use of GUIs.
+3. Novel Application